-- member of an ethnic or racial group historically underrepresented in graduate education (Black/African American, American Indian/Alaskan Native, Native Hawaiian or other Native Pacific Islander, Mexican American, Puerto Rican, or other Hispanic American; permanent residents whose ethnicity corresponds to these groups also meet this criterion)
+- member of an ethnic or racial group historically underrepresented in higher education (African American, American Indian/Alaskan Native, Native Hawaiian or other Native Pacific Islander, Mexican American, Puerto Rican, or other Hispanic American; permanent residents whose ethnicity corresponds to these groups also meet this criterion)

 - McNair or Mellon Mays Undergraduate Scholar (the Graduate School will verify your status as a McNair or Mellon Mays Scholar while pursuing a baccalaureate degree at a U.S. institution)

-- graduate students who have experiences overcoming significant challenges in their path toward completing a Ph.D. (examples include but are not limited to managing a disability, being of a gender historically underrepresented in your graduate field of study, and being a Veteran)
+- experiences overcoming any significant challenges in your path toward graduate school (examples include but are not limited to managing a disability, being of a gender or orientation identity historically underrepresented in your graduate field of study, a Veteran, and/or single parent)

-To be eligible for an award, applicants must have received at least one year of support (assistantship, training grant, etc.) from their field.
+To be eligible for an award, nominees must have received at least one year of support (assistantship, training grant, etc.) from their field.

 Priority for the Provost’s Diversity Fellowships will be given to students who meet all of the following criteria:

 - have been enrolled in a Cornell graduate degree program for a minimum of two years